thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment161" caption=false%}

 FOR THE HOPI people, the slashes in the Plateau's dunes hold the story of the living world's transformation from flat mudsea to a terrain contoured by canyons, mountains, and hills.
-Two warrior twins, Pokanghoya and Polongahoya emerged from the Lower World of the spirits in order mold the earth of the Upper World.
+Two warrior twins, Pokanghoya and Polongahoya emerged from the Lower World of the spirits in order to mold the earth of the Upper World.
 When the twins arrived to the Upper World, Pokanghoya declared that "Everything has a sameness.
 Something needs to be done," to which his brother replied “yes...The ground is soft.
 It is nothing but mud." [^4] The brothers gathered up this mud and heaped it into mounds and mountains, buttes and spires.
 When they had finished, they began a game of *nahoydadatsia*, chasing a buckskin ball across the earth with sticks.
 As Pokanghoya and Polongahoya ran, they hurled lightning arrows at the land and scored it with their sticks, and the soft mud turned hard beneath their footsteps.

 {% include feature/trib-button.html trib="humans" image="dwellings" text="Humans" %}